 Myrtle Beach is located in the beautiful Grand Strand area, a 60-mile stretch of sandy beaches along the pristine Atlantic Ocean.
-It’s a top family vacation destination because it offers visitors a lot of things to.
+It’s a top family vacation destination because it offers visitors a lot of things to do.
 Myrtle Beach attractions offer plenty of ways for families to have fun.
 Plus, there are plenty of free things to do in Myrtle Beach with kids that are fun for the whole family.
 In Myrtle Beach, vacationers can have fun without spending a fortune to do so.
 Take advantage of these Myrtle Beach activities on your next getaway for a truly coastal experience.

 1) The Beach: Myrtle Beach’s biggest attraction is, of course, the ocean.
-Families enjoy spending time of the soft, sandy beaches where swimming, sunning and water sports are the norm.
+Families enjoy spending time on the soft, sandy beaches where swimming, sunning and water sports are the norm.
 Be sure to bring your own beach towels, blankets and chairs to avoid the cost of rentals.
 Many oceanfront hotels Myrtle Beach provide beach towels free of charge.

 2) Broadway at the Beach: This 360-acre outdoor entertainment and shopping complex is located in the heart of Myrtle Beach and offers a variety of things to do for Myrtle Beach visitors.
 During the summer months, Broadway at the Beach hosts Summer Nights, a free event with concerts, parades, fireworks and more.
 Broadway also features free fireworks shows, festivals celebrating the holidays, street performers and regional festivals throughout the year.